 Due to the lack of information provided on their website, it is likely that the seller, presumably Mr. Hart, is sourcing the guards from somewhere and acting as a re-seller.

-While the country of origin or status of FDA registration are unknown, it has been stated that it is created from a food grade Ethylene-vinyl acetate material.
+While the country of origin or status of FDA registration is unknown, it has been stated that it is created from a food grade Ethylene-vinyl acetate material.

 It is likely that this device is as effective as others when it comes to snoring prevention and best of all features the ability to breathe through the mouth.
 After all, several studies suggest that similar MAD’s are effective when it comes to reducing snoring.